Gourmet One Food Service (Thailand) Co.,Ltd.'S Padchcharrin Heimeaungkloon Shines As Master Entrepreneur At Asia Pacific Enterprise Awards 2023 Thaila...

 In 2019, Gourmet One faced significant challenges due to the Covid-19 pandemic.
 However, Padchcharrin saw an opportunity amidst the crisis.
 Leveraging the company's access to imported fine food materials and a strong digital marketing platform, Gourmet One ventured into food delivery services, achieving success in a short period.

-Gourmet One ventured into the restaurant business by opening "Sooooo Goood Gourmet", a Spanish & Mediterranean casual fine dining restaurant located in the rapidly developing suburban area of Bangkok in 2021.
+Gourmet One ventured into the restaurant business by opening 'Sooooo Goood Gourmet', a Spanish & Mediterranean casual fine dining restaurant located in the rapidly developing suburban area of Bangkok in 2021.
 The restaurant quickly gained popularity and became a resounding success.
-In the following year, Gourmet One invested over THB 300 million to establish two additional outlets: "La Brace", a Mediterranean Grill House & Wine Bar, and "Bijour de Beurre Echire", a contemporary French-style bakery and café.
+In the following year, Gourmet One invested over THB 300 million to establish two additional outlets: 'La Brace', a Mediterranean Grill House & Wine Bar, and 'Bijour de Beurre Echire', a contemporary French-style bakery and caf.
 These new establishments firmly established Gourmet One's presence in Bangkok's competitive food landscape.

 Hashtag: #EnterpriseAsia